- Bilirubin Levels

-High bilirubin level in the newborns usually is indicated by jaundice of the skin, usually appearing on the face and forehead first, and later spreading to the trunk and extremities.
-Other changes such as drowsiness, seizures and altered crying may occur if high levels persist.
-Some newborns may have petechiae, an enlarged spleen and anemia due to hemolysis and can progress to develop neurologic problems or even death.
+High bilirubin level in the newborns usually is indicated by the jaundice of the skin, usually appearing on the face and forehead first, and later spreading to the trunk and extremities.
+Other changes such as drowsiness, seizures, and altered crying may occur if high levels persist.
+Some newborns may have petechiae, an enlarged spleen, and anemia due to hemolysis and can progress to develop neurologic problems or even death.

 How do I prepare for the bilirubin test?

 - Normal values of direct bilirubin range from 0 to 0.4 mg/dL.

 - Total bilirubin (direct and indirect) range from about 0.2 to 1.2 mg/dL (some lab values range as high as 1.9 mg/dL).
 Medical literature sources have minor variations in "normal" levels).

 - Low levels of bilirubin may be due to certain medications such as theophylline (Elixophyllin, Theo-24), phenobarbital, and increased vitamin C levels.

 What do high bilirubin levels in a newborn mean?

 High bilirubin levels in a newborn usually are the result of unconjugated bilirubin and are not a major problem for many newborns because they soon metabolize the unconjugated bilirubin normally.
 These neonates usually clear jaundice within a week.
 However, very high unconjugated bilirubin levels over time (weeks) can be neurotoxic and can even cause death or lifelong neurological problems (kernicterus) in those who survive.
 Newborn jaundice may be the result of an underlying problem, for example:

 What is the treatment for elevated bilirubin in adults?

 The treatment for elevated bilirubin in adults is to first determine the underlying cause for example,